canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 point releases, such as 14.04.1, 14.04.2, and so on.
 Because you must run the certification tests on the latest point release, updating your MAAS server with the latest point releases will become necessary, sooner or later.
-This task can be accomplished with MAAS 1.7 or 1.8 by installing custom images.
+This task can be accomplished with MAAS 1.7 or later by installing custom images.

 The ``maniacs-setup`` script automatically downloads and installs all the